Who is this article for?

 |

 Text | Partner key is the unique identified for your partner.
 You can fid the partner key on the partner's profile.
-Partner key is case sensitive! |
+Note: partner keys are case-sensitive! |

 Partnership |